 “YMCA United War Work Campaign, November 11-18, 1918” was a poster commissioned by the YMCA at the end of the war to honor the efforts of the YMCA workers during the war.
-It shows a picture of U.S. General John J. Pershing and includes a quote from one of his speeches:
+The poster shows a picture of U.S. General John J. Pershing and includes a quote from one of his speeches:

 “A sense of obligation for the varied and useful service rendered to the Army in France by the Y.M.C.A. prompts me to join in the appeal for its further financial support.
-I have the opportunity to observe its operations, measure the quality of its personal and mark its beneficial influence upon our troops, and I wish unreservedly to commend its work for the Army.”
+I have the opportunity to observe its operations, measure the quality of its personnel and mark its beneficial influence upon our troops, and I wish unreservedly to commend its work for the Army.”

 WWI, poster, YMCA, propaganda, halftone photomechanical print